memgraph/docs/mage/query-modules/python/pagerank.md

                 out_degree(in_neighbour_of_n)}
 ```

 Where Rank(n, t) is **PageRank** of node n at iteration t.
-At the end *rank* values are **normalized** to sum 1 to form probability distribution.
+In the end, *rank* values are **normalized** to sum 1 to form a probability distribution.

-Algorithm is implemented in such way that all available **threads** are used to calculate PageRank, mostly for the scalability purposes.
+The algorithm is implemented in such a way that all available **threads** are used to calculate PageRank, mostly for scalability purposes.

 Default arguments are equal to default arguments in [NetworkX](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.link_analysis.pagerank_alg.pagerank.html) PageRank implementation.